jturn08/open-home-network/Ultra-fast-p2p-Wired-Local-Network.md

     - [Linux](#linux-2)
     - [Windows 10/11](#windows-1011-1)

 A typical wired Ethernet network runs at 1 Gbps (Gigabit per second), equivalent to 125 Megabytes transfer per second.
-By upgrading to specialized network adapter hardware and cables, you can setup a wired network to transfer files at 10x (10 Gbps) or 40x (40 Gbps) speed of a 1 Gbps network between 2 or 3 desktop PCs for under $50 per device.
+By upgrading to specialized network adapter hardware and cables, you can setup a wired network to transfer files at 40x faster speed than a 1 Gbps network between 2 or 3 desktop PCs for under $50 per PC.
 No network switch is required, as PCs are connected directly to each other with a static IP addresses.

 ![Image](Ultra-fast-network-2023.jpeg)